SubhadityaMukherjee/AI-knowledge-base/content/Book-Notes/Understanding-Deep-Learning/Chapter 16 - Normalizing Flows.md

 		- $\log p_{\theta(x)}= \log p_{\theta}(z) + \Sigma_{i=1}^{K} \log \left\vert \det (\dfrac{\partial f^{-1}}{\partial \mathbf{x}}) \right\vert$
 		- Using this, we can now use [[Maximum Likelihood]] to train our model since we can calculate the log marginal likelihood exactly
 		- Exact posterior inference (unique z for a given x using ($z = f^{-1}(x$))
-	- This determinant is now very expensive to compute (of course it is :P), so we ensure that the Jacobian is triangular.
+	- This determinant is now very expensive to compute (of course it is :P), so we ensure that the [[Jacobian Matrix#Jacobian Matrix|Jacobian]] is triangular.
 		- determinant of a triangular matrix = product of it's diagonal
 		- to ensure triangular : the paper [[NICE - non linear independant components estimation]] uses [[coupling flows]]
 	- Using [[coupling flows]], we now get $$\log p_{\theta(x)}= \Sigma_{i=1}^D [\log (p_\theta(f^{-1}(x)_{i}))- log(\vert S_{ii} \vert)]$$